IRS in political storm over Trump-era audits

 “It is unconscionable that someone within the IRS may have acted on this request out of loyalty to the Trump administration or fear of retaliation for failing to act,” he said.

-McCabe took over for Comey as acting director of the FBI and was fired by Trump’s attorney general Jeff Sessions in 2018.
-He became a vocal critic of the administration after his firing and a contributor to CNN.
+McCabe took over for Comey as acting director of the FBI and was fired by Trump’s Attorney General Jeff Sessions in 2018.
+He became a vocal critic of the administration after his firing and joined CNN as a contributor.

 According to The New York Times, Comey and McCabe were both served a rare and highly demanding type of IRS audit following their firings.